buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcBuildingControlsDomain/Entities/IfcSensor.md

 # IfcSensor

-A sensor is a device that measures a physical quantity and converts it into a signal which can be read by an observer or by an instrument.
+A sensor is a device that measures a physical quantity and converts it into a signal which can be read by an observer or by an instrument.<!-- end of definition -->

 > HISTORY New entity in IFC4

 { .note}
 >